jlebar/git-pr-chain/README.md

 ## TODOs

- - Add a `git-pr-chain submit` command to merge PRs.
  - Make this a proper Python package, and make an executable that doesn't end in `.py`.
  - Write tests.
 I'm sure my code has no bugs.  :)